 Corsair is an interesting one.
 They’re not a sim racing company in the traditional sense – they make gaming PCs, monitors, and peripherals.
-But, when they acquired Fanatec back in September 2024, the company became the only company on the planet that can manufacture everything from the cockpit frame to the wheelbase to the gaming PC that runs it.
-Whether you’re looking at a direct drive wheelbase, a new monitor setup, or a full sim rig build, Corsair now touches every part of the chain – and to be fair they’ve kind of slipped into the space by stealth.
+But, when they bought the Fanatec product line out of Endor AG’s insolvency in September 2024, they became the only company on the planet that can manufacture everything from the cockpit frame to the wheelbase to the gaming PC that runs it.
+Whether you’re looking at a direct drive wheelbase, a triple-screen monitor setup, or a full sim rig build for iRacing or ACC, Corsair now touches every part of the chain – and to be fair they’ve kind of slipped into the space by stealth.

-Today’s guide lifts the lid on the Corsair ecosystem specifically.
-We’re looking at the gaming PCs, monitors, and the sim racing cockpit they announced at Gamescom 2024 and have been shipping since.
-For Fanatec hardware (wheelbases, pedals, steering wheels), check the Fanatec buyer’s guide separately.
-The two brands operate independently, but the complementary overlap is worth understanding.
-Case in point: the Stream Deck manufacturer, Elgato, is owned by Corsair – and there’s now a Stream Deck profile specifically built for Fanatec cockpits.
+Today’s guide lifts the lid on the Corsair ecosystem for sim racing specifically.
+We’re looking at the gaming PCs you’d actually want under your rig, the XENEON monitors for triple and ultrawide setups, the Vengeance RAM question (yes, 32GB is enough for iRacing), the XENEON EDGE as a SimHub dashboard, and the cockpit they announced at Gamescom 2024 that has since been rebadged as the Fanatec ClubSport GT.
+For the wider Fanatec range (wheelbases, pedals, steering wheels), see the Fanatec buyer’s guide separately.
+The two brands operate as separate product lines under one parent, but the overlap is worth understanding.
+Case in point: Elgato, the Stream Deck people, is also a Corsair company – and there’s now a Stream Deck profile built specifically for Fanatec cockpits.

 Anyway – shall we?